melezhik/sparrow/README.md

     $ sparrow project web-servers remove

-Note - this command will remove all project tasks as well!
+NOTE!
+This command will remove all project tasks as well!

 ## Plugins API